 - 66 different books ·

-- Oldest material most likely book of Job, although there is oral material that may be older.
+- The oldest material is most likely the book of Job, although there is oral material that may be older.

-- Newest material mostly likely Book of Revelation or letters of John.
+- The newest material: most likely the Book of Revelation or letters of John.

-- Oldest book in New Testament: Galatians - writen around 42AD
+- The oldest book in New Testament: Galatians - written around 42AD

-- Newest book in Protestant Canon “Old Testament” Daniel
+- The newest book in Protestant Canon “Old Testament” Daniel

-- Most common message from God in both Testaments: “Do not be Afraid”
+- The most common message from God in both Testaments: “Do not be Afraid”

 - The word Testament comes from the Latin for Covenant.

-- The New Covenant or Testament is reference to Jeremiah 31.
+- The New Covenant or Testament is a reference to Jeremiah 31.

 Different types of writings in the Bible: